 What are the chances you’re going to need to know how to escape quicksand?
 Slim, probably.
-Nevertheless, this video from Tech Insider showcases the best elements of creating a how-to video.
+Nevertheless, this instructional video from Tech Insider showcases the best elements of creating a how-to video.

 How to Blow Out Curly Hair

 It’s also a how-to video on the shorter side.
-Research shows that videos that are under 2 minutes get the most views.
+Research shows that videos under 2 minutes get the most views.
 This video combines text with a script, keeping it easy to follow and straight to the point.

 One of the easiest ways to create a video for your business with a how-to focus is to start with the right template.
 Here are three of our favorites instructional video templates: